warwickdatasciencesociety/deep-dive-into-sql/README.md

 Unlike some of our other courses, we do not currently have a mentoring scheme for this course.
 Instead, the course coordinator will arrange office hours for you to drop into and ask questions.

-If you are self-teaching, feel free to reach out to Dominika Daraż (the content co-author and course coordinator) on [LinkedIn](https://www.linkedin.com/in/dominika-dara%C5%BC-b13335162/) or Patricio Hernandez (the content co-author) on [LinkedIn](https://www.linkedin.com/in/patriciohdzs/)
+If you are self-teaching, feel free to reach out to Sean Koh (the current teacher) on [LinkedIn]() or Osandi Payagala (the course coordinator) on [LinkedIn](https://uk.linkedin.com/in/osandi-payagala-171310223)

 ## Contact

-This course was co-authored and initially taught by [Dominika Daraż](https://www.linkedin.com/in/dominika-dara%C5%BC-b13335162/)
+This course was co-authored and initially taught by [Dominika Daraż](https://www.linkedin.com/in/dominika-dara%C5%BC-b13335162/) and [Patricio Hernandez] (https://www.linkedin.com/in/patriciohdzs/)

 This course is currently taught by [Sean Koh]().